-1. Safeguards: Provision shall be made to protect against toxic or hazardous materials discharge or loss resulting from corrosion, accidental damage, spillage or vandalism through measures including, but not limited to spill control provisions in the vicinity of chemical or fuel delivery points, secured storage areas for toxic or hazardous materials, and indoor storage provisions for corrodible or dissolvable materials.
-For operations that allow the evaporation of toxic or hazardous materials into the interiors of any structures, a close vapor recovery systems shall be provided for each such structure to prevent discharge of contaminated condensate into the groundwater.
+1. Safeguards: Provisions shall be made to protect against discharge of toxic or hazardous materials or loss resulting from corrosion, accidental damage, spillage or vandalism.
+Suitable provisions include, but are not limited to, spill control provisions in the vicinity of chemical or fuel delivery points, secured storage areas for toxic or hazardous materials, and indoor storage provisions for corrodible or dissolvable materials.
+For operations that allow evaporation of toxic or hazardous materials into interiors of any structures, a close vapor recovery system shall be provided for each such structure to prevent discharge of contaminated condensate into the groundwater.